Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Residents in student housing do not qualify for RPZ parking permits.

-When you become a member of the Senior Center, we will issue a parking decal to display on your vehicle.
-This allows you to park on Lombard Ave. during the hours of 9:00 a.m. to 3:00 p.m.
-Monday through Friday, when parking is restricted to those displaying the Senior Center decal.
+When you become a member of the Senior Center you may purchase a parking sticker for $5.00 to display on your vehicle.
+This allows you to park on Lombard Avenue during the hours of 9:00 a.m. to 3:00 p.m.
+Monday through Friday and in our parking garage in spaces 8-55 during business hours.

-During the hours when the Senior Center is closed, parking in our garage for events at the Xfinity Arena is paid parking only ($5).
+During the hours when the Senior Center is closed, parking in our garage for events at the Angel of the Winds Arena is paid parking only ($5).

 To participate in the lunch program, a registration card must be completed.
-Seniors age 60 and over and spouses (of any age), or anyone living at home with you who is younger and disabled, can enjoy the meal for just $2.50 suggested donation.
-Other family and friends who join you can eat for a nominal fee of $6 (paid to Senior Center staff).
+Seniors age 60 and over and spouses (of any age), or anyone living at home with you who is younger and disabled, can enjoy the meal for just $3.00 suggested donation.
+Other family and friends who join you can eat for a nominal fee of $7.50 (paid at the kitchen window).
 Donations are confidential and may be made with cash, check, or Basic Food Program voucher (food stamps).

 If you are unsure if your event qualifies as a special event, or need assistance in identifying the appropriate category for your event, please contact the City Clerk's Office at firstname.lastname@example.org or 425-257-8610.